angelvirgo19/tableau-citibike/README.md

-# tableau-citibike
+# Citibike Data Analysis and Visualization using Tableau:

-Citibike Data Analysis and Visualization using Tableau
+Please refer to the 'Citibike Data Analysis.doc' for detailed analysis.